elastic-interval/pretenst-com/_posts/2020-07-27-elastic-bubble.md

 ![bubble][bubble-e]

 This is a superb setup because you never have to do any measurements!
+Also, you're assured that the hole orientations are the same, which could otherwise be tricky.

 Believe me, you need these kinds of efficiencies because you end up having to do a lot of repeated holes, and they should all be pretty accurate to make the result good.

 ![bubble][bubble-f]